 Here’s our five practical steps to help you bring a bit of koselig into your home office:

 - The use of natural wood is key, and what could be more Norwegian than a log cabin?
 Log buildings are renowned for being warm and cosy, having friendly acoustics, and a relaxing ambience and aroma.
 Setting up a home office in a log garden building is ideal; many do not need planning permission and are surprisingly affordable.
 They can also add value to your home and be used as a spare room or chill out space.
-Check out our selection here.
+Design your perfect garden office here.

 - For the koselig look and feel in an office in your spare room, opt for Scandi-style wooden floors, wooden wall panels or even shelving units.
 Wooden desks, the larger the better, can make a space less formal, and a desk lamp adds visual warmth and comfort.